tirupatibg/azure-quickstart-templates/hazelcast-vm-cluster/README.md

 ## How to Provision

-This template can be used to create a new hazelcast cluster or add nodes to existing cluster.
+This template can be used to create a new hazelcast cluster or add instances to existing cluster.

 Prerequisites -
-> Resource group and vnet should pre provisioned.
+> Resource group and vnet should be pre provisioned.

 ###### Provision New HZ Cluster
 Following command can be used to provision the HZ cluster